megaurav2002/FED-knowledgebase/JS/es6.md

 ## Default Values for functions

-Sets the default value of 42 if X below is undefined, in every other case including null the value of X will not be set to undefined.
+Sets the default value of 42 if X below is undefined, in every other case including null the value of X will not be set to 42.

 ```
 function foo(x = 42) {